-If you’re a beginner and your finger calluses aren’t formed yet, keep in mind this is a very minor task that wouldn’t bother you in a few weeks or, at worst, months.
+If you’re a beginner and your finger calluses haven’t yet formed, remember that this is a minor task that won’t bother you in a few weeks, or perhaps months.

 What really makes you able to play the guitar is developing muscle memory, which is the main purpose of these guitar left-hand finger exercises.

 While there are other physical aspects at play when training your left hand – such as stretching and strengthening your fingers – what really makes you learn the instrument is your brain recognizing the movements your fingers are making and replicating them with ease at will.